Viki-coding/Guess-the-Flag-Quiz/README.md

 <h1>QUIZ AREA</h1>
-The quiz area display the number of questions in the quiz and keeps a  tally of correct scores as you progress through the game.
-It also indicates what question you are on.
+The quiz keeps a  tally of correct scores as you progress through the game.
+It also indicates what number question you are on.

-* Picture below of Quiz:
+<b>Picture below of Quiz:</b>

 <img width="1187" alt="Screenshot 2024-09-16 at 15 10 47" src="https://github.com/user-attachments/assets/7a11e7ee-f66f-4887-8f38-110247663953">